debitoor/schemagic/README.md

 This property wil contain the result of `require("schemagic/login.js")`, the raw schema as it was required from disk.

-Foreign key constraints in MongoDB (`schemas/foreignKeys.js`)
+Foreign key constraints (`schemas/foreignKeys.js`)
 ===================================================================
-In the file `schemas/foreignKeys.js` you can specify foreign key constraints for MongoDB like this:
+In the file `schemas/foreignKeys.js` you can specify foreign key constraints for MongoDB and in-memory lookups like this:

 ```js
 function getForeignKeyChecker(collectionName, propertyName) {